ShirustecaaN/leadflow-ai/README.md

 # 🚀 LeadFlow AI

-LeadFlow AI is a CRM-style web application that helps users manage and organize lead data by uploading CSV files.
+LeadFlow AI is a CRM-style web application that helps users review and validate lead data by uploading CSV files.

-The application converts raw CSV lead information into a structured and easy-to-view format, making lead management faster and simpler.
+The application displays the original CSV data in a structured preview table before import.
+It checks whether each lead has at least one contact method and separates usable leads from incomplete leads.

 ## ✨ Features

-* 📂 Upload CSV lead files
+- 📂 Upload CSV lead files
-* 📊 Display lead information in a CRM-style dashboard
+- 📊 Preview original CSV data in a structured table
-* 🔍 Organize and view customer details
+- 🔢 Shows the number of lead rows and columns found
+- 📞 Checks each lead for contact information
+- ✅ Imports a lead when it has an email address or phone number
+- ⏭️ Skips a lead only when both email and phone number are missing
+- 📈 Displays final imported and skipped lead counts
-* ⚡ Fast and responsive user interface
+- ⚡ Fast and responsive user interface
-* 🌐 Deployed as a live web application
+- 🌐 Deployed as a live web application

 ## 🛠️ Tech Stack

-* Next.js
+- Next.js
-* React
+- React
-* TypeScript
+- TypeScript
-* Tailwind CSS
+- Tailwind CSS
-* Vercel
+- Vercel

 ## 🚀 Getting Started